Redshift space three-point correlation function of IGM at $z<0.48$

-For the $r_{\parallel,1}$ = 1-2 pMpc bin we identify 34 triplets (from 26 independent systems).
-Out of this, 26 triplets have at least one component with $b>40$\kms\ and only 15 triplets show detectable metal lines.
-We find 31 triplets having at least one nearby galaxy with velocity separation $<500$ \kms.
+For the $r_{\parallel,1}$ = 1-2 pMpc bin we identify thirty-four triplets (from twenty-five independent systems).
+Out of this, twenty-four triplets have at least one component with $b>40$ \kms\ and only sixteen triplets show detectable metal lines.
+We find thirty-one triplets having at least one nearby galaxy with velocity separation $<500$ \kms.
 For these triplets, the nearest impact parameter range from 60 pkpc to 3.8 pMpc with a median value of 410 pkpc.
 For three triplets, we find nearest galaxies with large velocity separations (1100-2200\kms) with the nearest impact parameters in the range of 350-660 pkpc.
 Only seven triplets satisfy \NHI\ threshold of 10$^{13.5}$ cm$^{-2}$ and all of these have nearby galaxies within a velocity separation of 200 \kms and with impact parameters ranging from 60 pkpc to 500 pkpc.

-{\it In summary, for the 5 configurations considered here we identify at least one associated galaxy within a velocity separation of 500 \kms\ for $\sim87$\% of the triplets.
+{\it In summary, for five configurations considered here we identify at least one associated galaxy within a velocity separation of 500 \kms\ for $\sim88$\% of the triplets.
 The measured impact parameters of the nearest galaxies range from 62-3800 pkpc with a median value of 405 pkpc.
 Therefore, a good fraction of triplets originate from impact parameters that are inconsistent with them being associated to a single galaxy.
-The occurrence of $b>40$ \kms\ absorbers are more frequent among the triplets ($\sim 83$\%, as opposed to the $32.4$\% seen for individual absorbers).
-Only 40\% of all the triplets are associated with metal line absorption.
+The occurrence of $b>40$ \kms\ absorbers are more frequent among the triplets ($\sim 85$\%, as opposed to the $31.9$\% for isolated absorbers). {However, in only one case we see all the three components having $b>40$ \kms.
+In only twenty-one cases ($\sim$25\%) we have two components having $b>40$ \kms.} Only 40\% of all the triplets are associated with metal line absorption.